joelbarton-io/launch_school/RB120/assessment_prep/written/concepts.md

 # reading OO code
 # goal of inheritance
 Inheritance lets us reduce writing duplicate code by only defining functionality in one place.
 By using classes and modules, we can establish formal relationships between various parts of our code, allowing us to define a class in terms of another class.
-- with class inheritance, we extract some common behavior to a superclass that other, more specific classes can subclass all of which have this shared behavior
+- with class inheritance, we extract some common behavior to a superclass that other, more specific types can subclass to and have access to the extracted behavior

 - if we only want certain subclass to have some behavior, but not all, then interface inheritance is probably the right decision since we can selectively `include` that behavior where it's needed without writing code in multiple places

-What are some rules/guidelines when writing programs in OOP?

-- bundle common behaviors (classes, modules)
-- DRY code; reduce repetition
-- objects are sending and receiving messages; implementation shouldn't be that visible to our objects (explicit, hardcoded implementation: assigment of variable)
-- single responsibility for our methods (does print something or does return a meaningful value)
-- strive for using inheritance intelligently, meaningfully